mananahmed/syllabi/mughalworld.md

 * Visual Culture Digital Essay: 30 points
 * In Class Student Presentation: 10 points
 * Baburnama Exercise: 10 points

-**Participation:** This means perfect attendance, excellent listening and communication skills in class; the capacity to focus and encourage dialogue with your peers; respectful and thoughtful interactions.
-I will assign "out of class" events which you must attend to get credit towards your participation grade.
-This includes visits to the galleries, museums and/or talks in NYC.

 **Online Responses/Blogs:** BEGINS JULY 10TH.
 DUE AFTER EACH CLASS (BY MIDNIGHT).
 At the end of each session, starting on July 10, you are to post to Piazza, your analytical response to the readings we covered that session, as well as the discussion we had.
 Since, this response is post-facto, I expect a fair degree of engagement with the text, as well as your critical thoughts.
 The response should hover around 200-300 words.
 A response should try to 1) foreground analysis of the text 2) build on class conversation about the text and 3) be ask questions/wonder out aloud/propose theories of reading the text.
 Be casual but not too informal.
 Think like you are writing an email to a your friend explaining what you have read.
 Imagine your friend has also read the book.